huggingface/huggingface_hub/docs/libraries.md

 | [Timm](https://github.com/rwightman/pytorch-image-models)                  | Collection of image models, scripts, pretrained weights, etc.                 |       ❌       |    ❌   |         ✅         |      ❌      |

-Would you like to see your library here?
-Read about it in [Adding a Library Guide](/docs/adding-a-library.md).

 ## How can I add a new library to the Inference API?

 Read about it in [Adding a Library Guide](/docs/adding-a-library).